c/n 19691 SE-DDA

 After Tulcán the flight was scheduled to continue to Cali, Colombia.
 The aircraft has not yet been found.
-Onboard were 83 passengers and a crew of 9.
+Onboard were 83 passengers and a 9 crew

 The aircraft had been flying for TAME as HC-BLF since 1984 and had a total airframes of 63853 hours.